viceroypenguin/SuperLinq/Source/SuperLinq.Async/readme.md

 Returns items from the input sequence until the given predicate returns true when applied to the current source item; that item will be the last returned

+### ThenBy

+Performs a subsequent ordering of elements in a sequence in a particular direction (ascending, descending) according to a key.

+This method has 2 overloads.

 ### Window